Too Good To Be True

 Tangible benefits for diabetes

 Overweight or obese people who reduce their weight by 5 to 10% are likely to see their blood sugar levels improve and their risk of heart disease go down.
 As a bonus, physical activity strengthens heart health while reducing blood pressure, cholesterol and stress.
-Those are some pretty good reasons to make a long-term commitment.
+Those are good reasons to make a long-term commitment.

 Achieving your goals will require time and perseverance, not some miracle cure.
 Meet with your doctor or dietitian to design an effective and safe plan that will help you shed weight durably—without the lost pounds coming right back!